 RULE: A slot number SHALL be derived from the chassis descriptor slot list (see Table 2-15).

-RULE: Each slot descriptor that describes a PXI-1 slot SHALL contain one of each of the nonshaded tag line types described in Table 2-16.
+RULE: Each slot descriptor for slots other than Slot 1 SHALL contain one of each of the nonshaded tag line types described in Table 2-16.